MotiaDev/build-your-first-app/DEPLOYMENT.md

 ### - Deployment via Motia Workbench (UI-based)

-This project can be deployed directly from the **Motia Workbench** without using the CLI.
-This method is recommended for users who prefer a visual workflow-driven deployment.
+This project can be deployed directly from the **Motia Workbench** without using the CLI This method is recommended for users who prefer a visual workflow-driven deployment.